schnerring/schnerring.github.io/content/blog/automate-building-custom-windows-images-for-azure-virtual-desktop-with-packer-and-github-actions/index.md

 ### Add Terraform Outputs

-To run Packer locally, we also need the credentials locally.
-To make them accessible, we define [output values in Terraform](https://www.terraform.io/language/values/outputs):
+To run Packer locally, we also need to access the credentials locally.
+We can use [Terraform outputs](https://www.terraform.io/language/values/outputs) for this:

 ```hcl
 output "packer_artifacts_resource_group" {